 The preamble pattern is an alternating sequence of ones and zeros (10101010...).
-The minimum length of the preamble is programmable through the value MDMCFG1.NUM PREAMBLE.
+The minimum length of the preamble is programmable.
 When enabling TX, the modulator will start transmitting the preamble.

 When the programmed number of preamble bytes has been transmitted, the modulator will send the sync word and then data from the TX FIFO if data is available.
 If the TX FIFO is empty, the modulator will continue to send preamble bytes until the first byte is written to the TX FIFO.
 The modulator will then send the sync word and then the data bytes.
+The number of preamble bytes is programmed with the MDMCFG1.NUM PREAMBLE value.

 The synchronization word is a two-byte value set in the SYNC1 and SYNC0 registers.
 The sync word provides byte synchronization of the incoming packet.
-A one-byte sync word can be emulated by setting the SYNC1 value to the preamble pattern.
-It is also possible to emulate a 32 bit sync word by setting MDMCFG2.SYNC_MODE to 3 or 7.
+A one-byte synch word can be emulated by setting the SYNC1 value to the preamble pattern.
+It is also possible to emulate a 32 bit sync word by using MDMCFG2.SYNC_MODE set to 3 or 7.
 The sync word will then be repeated twice.

-The CC1100E supports both constant packet length protocols and variable length protocols.
+CC1100 supports both constant packet length protocols and variable length protocols.
 Variable or fixed packet length mode can be used for packets up to 255 bytes.
 For longer packets, infinite packet length mode must be used.